James Madison University Overview

 - The highest award offered at JMU is the doctor's degree.

-- A student who earns a bachelor's degree from JMU makes roughly $56,600 a year.
-This is 39% more than their peers from other colleges and universities.
+- Students who graduate from JMU with a bachelor's degree make about $56,600 a year.
+That's 39% more than those who graduate from other schools.

 James Madison University Rankings